nnseva/atasks/README.md

 ### Codec

-The codec determines a way to encode and decode objects passed through the network.
+Codec determines a way to encode and decode objects passed through the network.
 It should support as many types as it can.

 The `atasks.codecs.PickleCodec` provided by the package uses standard python `pickle` package.
 It is universal but not always safe solution.

-User can initialize the own codec implementation using `atasks.codecs.Codec` as a base class.
-Just replace all methods generating `NotImplementedError`.
-Note that most of methods are asynchronous.

 ```python
 from atasks.codecs import PickleCodec